Cacti/plugin_maint/README.md

 ## Changelog

-* issue#:15 Fix webseer tab to not show items before schedule is created
+* issue#15: Fix webseer tab to not show items before schedule is created
-* issue#:15 Fix schedule delete invalid function

-* feature: webseer tab functional (webseer plugin update required to use schedule)
+* feature#14: webseer tab functional (webseer plugin update required to use schedule)

 --- 1.2 ---